Ready to get started with physical therapy?

 We understand how frustrating it is to feel trapped by pain and limitations.
 Our team is here to listen to you and create a treatment plan to get you back to the life you love.
 Take your first step toward living a pain-free life.

 Meet the Staff

-Megan Lee earned her Doctorate in Physical Therapy (DPT) from Rockhurst University.
+Megan Fields earned her Doctorate in Physical Therapy (DPT) from Rockhurst University.
 Prior to that, Megan obtained her Bachelor of Science in Exercise Science from The University of Kansas.